camunda/camunda-docs/versioned_docs/version-8.2/components/best-practices/modeling/building-flexibility-into-bpmn-models.md

 ### Terminate end events

 To build flexibility into process models, it is also useful to remember that the terminate end event just terminates the scope within which it is defined and therefore _not_ always the whole process instance.
-With that technique, it becomes possible to cancel some activities inside a subprocess while completing it successfully and leaving it via the "normal" outgoing path.
+With that technique, it becomes possible to cancel some activities inside a subprocess while completing it successfully and leaving it via the typical outgoing path.

 <div bpmn="best-practices/building-flexibility-into-bpmn-models-assets/termination.bpmn" callouts="termination,followup" />